 6. Diffuse Oils

 My personal favorite nontoxic home fragrance option is diffusing essential oils.
 I look for pure and organic oils and either run them in a diffuser or use a reed diffuser for a soft, ambient fragrance.
-I really love the home fragrance options from Jenni Kayne and Shoppe Amber Interiors, especially the reed diffusers.
+I really love the home fragrance options from Jenni Kayne, Shoppe Amber Interiors, and Stoffer Home—especially the reed diffusers.

 You can also purchase lava rock and other artful home fragrance diffusers, which are a nice touch on a desk or shelf.
 With most fragrances, less is more.
 You don't want the scent to overwhelm a corner of your home, but instead, to naturally elevate the atmosphere and freshen the air.